falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 ### Install Tekton

 Install Tekton pipelines and triggers.
-When doing this in production I recommend the [Tekton operator](https://github.com/tektoncd/operator) but for now lets use some pure yaml.
+When doing this in production I recommend the [Tekton operator](https://github.com/tektoncd/operator) but for now let us use some pure yaml.

 ```shell
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml